Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: New experimental confirmations of Coulomb gap and ES law

-Discovery of the Quantum Hall effect (QHE) in higher mobility samples lead to observations of ES law in 4 orders of magnitude range of the diagonal conductivity $\sigma_{xx}$ at integer filling factors $\nu$, where the electron states at the Fermi level are localized~\cite{Klaus4,Briggs4}.
-Ref.~\cite{polyakov93} argued that at low enough temperatures the ES law should be observed not only at integer $\nu$, but everywhere between two neighboring half-integer $\nu_c$ where electron states are still localized.
+Discovery of the Quantum Hall effect (QHE) in higher mobility samples lead to observations of ES law in 4 OMDR of the diagonal conductivity $\sigma_{xx}$ at integer filling factors $\nu$, where the electron states at the Fermi level are localized~\cite{Klaus4,Briggs4}.
+Ref.~\cite{polyakov93} argued that at low enough temperatures the ES law should be observed not only at integer $\nu$, but everywhere between two neighboring half-integers $\nu_c$ where electron states are still localized.
 The localization length $\xi$ diverges at a Landau level as $\xi \propto |\nu-\nu_c|^{-\gamma}$ with $\gamma=7/3$ leading to vanishing $T_{ES}(\nu)$ at all half-integers.
 At a finite $T$ equation $T_{ES}(|\nu-\nu_c|) = T$ defines the temperature dependent half-width $|\nu-\nu_c|\propto T^{1/\gamma}$ of a the peak of the resistivity $\rho_{xx}$ near $\nu_c$ in agreement with experimental data~\cite{Wei1988,Wei1992,Koch1992}.

-Predictions of Ref.~\onlinecite{polyakov93} were also confirmed by comprehensive studies of ES variable range hopping in GaAs~\cite{Furlan,Haug5} and graphene~\cite{Glattli}.
-In these papers ES law for $\sigma_{xx}$ was observed in 4-5 orders of magnitude dynamic range and the localization length $\xi(\nu)$ was extracted from measured values of $T_{ES}$.
+Predictions of Ref.~\onlinecite{polyakov93} were also confirmed by comprehensive studies of ES variable range hopping in cleaner samples of GaAs~\cite{Furlan,Haug5} and graphene~\cite{Glattli}.
+In these papers ES law for $\sigma_{xx}$ was observed in 4-5 OMDRR and the localization length $\xi(\nu)$ was extracted from measured values of $T_{ES}$.
 It was found to diverge at $\nu_c$ with the theoretical critical index 7/3.
 Ref.~\onlinecite{Glattli} also studied transition from ES to Mott law due to screening of Coulomb interaction by the gate, again confirming the Coulomb origin of ES law.

-(In the absence of screening the ES law may yield to the Mott law only when bare (non-Coulomb) DOS $g(\mu)$ is very small, so that the Coulomb gap width determined by equating Eqs. (\ref{eq:DOS3}) and (\ref{eq:DOS2}) to $g(\mu)$ is narrower than the band of energies around the Fermi level involved in the variable range hopping.
+In the absence of screening the ES law may yield to the Mott law only when the bare (non-Coulomb) DOS $g(\mu)$ is very small, so that the Coulomb gap width determined by equating Eqs. (\ref{eq:DOS3}) and (\ref{eq:DOS2}) to $g(\mu)$ is narrower than the band of energies around the Fermi level involved in the variable range hopping.
 Such a situation takes place in amorphous semiconductors, where the Mott law was originally observed.
-Even there the ES law should work at low enough temperatures, but this requires measuring unrealistically large resistances.)
+Even there the ES law should work at low enough temperatures, but this requires measuring unrealistically large resistances.
+Approximate shapes of the crossover between Mott to ES laws where suggested in Refs.~\cite{Lien,Amnon}.